ncayllahua/GigisPizzaHOL/serverless/gigis-serverless-HOL-FF.md

 # **Getting key config data from Oracle Cloud Tenancy**

-Let’s gather some key info about our OCI tenancy that will be required throughout the whole lab.
-So we recommend you to create a txt file where you store this basic info you will be required to use several times during this lab:
+Let’s gather some key info about our OCI tenancy.
+We recommend you to create a txt file where you store this basic info you will be required to use during this lab:

   - Tenancy OCID
   - User OCID